 As stated earlier, resistance training can cause trauma in the muscle cells which in turn activates the satellite cells.
 The satellite cells will repair and promote new muscle mass growth.

-A 2018 study conducted on 24 healthy men found that keto diet can be a better alternative approach to lose fat mass and visceral adipose tissue (belly fat) without losing the muscle mass .
+A 2018 study conducted on 24 healthy men found that keto diet can be a better alternative approach to losing fat mass and visceral adipose tissue (belly fat) without losing muscle mass .
 In this study, the participants were randomly divided into three groups: keto diet group (KD), non-keto diet group (NKD), and a control group.
 The diets were combined with an 8-week resistance training program.

 The results showed that the participants in the keto diet group had a significant reduction in fat mass and visceral adipose tissue.
 They also did not put on any additional weight or lose muscle mass.
 No fat mass changes were observed in the non-keto and control groups.
 However, the non-keto diet group showed an overall increase in body weight.

 A lot of people believe that eating more protein means more muscle growth, however, that is not the case.
 For example, in one study, six healthy young men underwent resistant training followed by consumption of protein drinks containing 0, 5, 10, 20, or 40 g of whole egg protein on five separate occasions.
 The results revealed that muscle protein synthesis (MPS) remained maximally stimulated at 20 g and they concluded that 20 g of protein is more than enough to promote MPS and albumin protein synthesis after resistance training .